WeAreROLI/mpejs/README.md

-# ROLI Web MIDI Utils
+# mpe.js

-A JavaScript toolkit to handle data from ROLI's SEA interface products.
+A JavaScript toolkit to handle data from MPE compatible MIDI devices.

 ```
 ......................